toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 ## The real winner here was Redux

 - Encourages you not to use local state
-- ...Ignoring most parts of React and using React just to render stateless components
+- …Ignoring most parts of React and using React just to render stateless components
 - Single state atom (the `store`)
 - Query stores, never component state